-According to the Electrical Safety Act 2002, the maximum penalty for an offence committed by an individual, other than as a person conducting a business or undertaking or as an officer of a person conducting a business or undertaking - \$400,000 (as of 2019) or 5 years imprisonment.
+According to the Electrical Safety Act 2002 (Qld), the maximum penalty for an offence committed by an individual, other than as a person conducting a business or undertaking or as an officer of a person conducting a business or undertaking - \$464,000 (3,000 penalty units) or 5 years imprisonment (as of 2024).

-Queensland Work Health and Safety Officers can issue on the spot fines for breaches of WHS legislation.
+Queensland Work Health and Safety Officers can issue on the spot fines for breaches of the Work Health and Safety Act 2011 (Qld).